 - Mr Reginald Johnson: His case had been “… heard and sustained by the board.
 Mr. Johnson asked the board for help, stating several officers show up at his home and he (Johnson) feel uncomfortable.
 Mr. Johnson also stated that he spoke with Director Rallings about the matter.
 Board member Dwan Gilliom informed Mr. Johnson that he sympathized with the situation, but he (Gilliom) stated he was sure what the board could accomplished with the Director since Mr. Johnson has already spoke with the Director two times…”.
 This discussion occurred during the public comment session.

 August 10th 2017:

 Worth Morgan not present.
-No minutes available.
+Minutes (PDF) added 7/4/2018.
 Video.
 Who Will Watch the Watchers describes the meeting.
 Director Rallings had again rejected the more detailed letters sent on the four cases, after CLERB had sent more detailed letters.
 “We want to meet with the police director and the mayor and tell the mayor, he’s not listening,” White said.
 “We’re spinning our wheels…”.
 Board members are frustrated.

 - Ms Elvira Morales, who used a Spanish-English interpreter to say she and her son were traumatized by an officer who grabbed her out of her car and “threw” Morales and her son in the back of a police car.
 The incident sprang from a minor car accident and was acerbated because Morales did not understand the officer’s English, she said, especially when he began yelling at her.
 CLERB ruled that the officer did not violate MPD policy, although they believed that Ms Morales account was accurate.
 The board voted to recommend to Rallings that the officer receive sensitivity training.
 CLERB also discussed ways of better managing incidents where there are language barriers.